 For 10 players: 50 × 10 = 500 chips in starting stacks.
 Hold 100–150 extra for rebuys and add-ons → 650–750 total minimum.

 Plan colour-ups at breaks (remove 25s, later remove 100s) so stacks stay manageable late in the tournament.
-For full tournament denomination ladders and colour-up timing, see our tournament chip denominations guide.
+For how much to hold back in the bank for rebuys and colour-up swaps, see our poker chip bank guide.
+For full tournament denomination ladders and colour-up timing, see our tournament chip denominations guide; for level lengths and blind schedules, see home tournament blind structure.

 300 vs 500 vs 1,000: Which Set Size Should You Buy?